What are affordances in UX design? - LogRocket Blog

 One of the core visual elements designers use to show interactivity in an interface is buttons.
 They use visual cues such as the button’s shape, color, and style to align with the users’ expectations and prior experiences.

-For example, a brightly colored button with a shadow suggests clickability, guiding users to interact with it.
+For example, the expected convention is that a button has a proper border.
+This suggests clickability, guiding users to interact with it.
+If there is no such visual boundary, the user might be confused:

 Another way designers guide user interaction is through the use of functional cues.
 These cues are not explicit.
 Instead, they suggest potential interaction with an element.

-Note: Editor’s note: This article was updated by Neel Dozome on 2 April 2025 to expand on the types of affordances with clearer definitions, more real-world examples, and a comparison table.
-It also covers best practices for designing affordances and multi-device considerations.